Last Updated on March 21, 2021 by Shaun Snapp

 Vishal speaks just like a politician.

 Lots of high minded ideals and promises.
-Secondly, he is proposing that his startup will allow tens of millions of developers, system designers, and analysts to integrate.
+Secondly, he proposes that his startup will allow tens of millions of developers, system designers, and analysts to integrate.
 Vishal worked as CTO for SAP and then CEO of Infosys — he has no history of creating anything like what he is describing.

 The following quotation from Markian Jaworksy provides some more analysis of this point.